 Address: 1608 W. 5th St.

-Manifold Real Estate recently broke ground on a three-story, 46,000-sf office development west of Downtown Austin.
-The project is already 75% pre-leased to tenants including Corridor Title, Studio8 Architects and OakPoint Real Estate.
+Manifold Real Estate recently broke ground on a three-story, 46,000-square-foot office development west of Downtown Austin.
+The project is already 75% pre-leased to tenants including Corridor Title, Studio8 Architects, and OakPoint Real Estate.
 Construction is expected to be complete in winter 2021.

 Similar to 1111 W 6th, the project is another example of developers looking to capitalize on the proximity to downtown and ease of access that this area offers.
 Other existing office buildings nearby include Hartland Plaza and JLL Plaza.

 The year 2021 will be exciting for office development in Central Austin, and it will be interesting to see how these developments perform over the long term compared to their Downtown and East Austin neighbors.